 A popular annual festival in Charleston is the Spoleto Festival USA.
 The 17-day art festival features a variety of disciplines and over 100 performances by individual artists.
 Another popular draw is the MOJA Arts Festival, which celebrates African-American and Caribbean arts, culture and music.

 Favorite Neighborhoods in Charleston

 The French Quarter is a neighborhood in downtown Charleston.
-The name refers to the quantity of French Merchants in the area's history.
+The name refers to the quantity of French merchants in the area's history.
 Famous for art galleries, it also offers businesses, restaurants, and Waterfront Park.
-Many fine historic buildings are found nearby for those who are looking for an apartment to rent in a history-laden area.
+Many fine historic buildings are found nearby for those who are looking for a rental home with an interesting history.

 On the eastern edge of Daniel Island, you'll find Barfield Park.
 A natural-style park overlooks the Wando River for this marsh and water-oriented neighborhood.
 Winding paths and a covered picnic pavilion are features of the neighborhood.

 The Center Park neighborhood offers brick town houses that surround a landscaped park with walking paths and playgrounds.
 Single-family rental homes are also available in the area.